Get Bricks

 How To Enable Query Filters

-To explore this new, currently experimental feature, you have first to enable it from your WordPress dashboard under Bricks > Settings > Query filters.
+Enable Query filters from your WordPress dashboard under Bricks > Settings > Query filters.

 Important Notes